gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

     - [Install the AIP classic client for users](/information-protection/rms-client/client-admin-guide-install)

-> [!TIP]
-> Not sure of the differences between these two clients?
-See this [FAQ](/azure/information-protection/faqs#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).

 ### Installing the AzureInformationProtection module

 - This module requires Windows PowerShell 4.0.
 This prerequisite is not checked by the installation.